michaelsmetsker2/mods/docs.md

     - returns :
       - [Mixin](#mixins) or `nil` (if mixin is not installed in the Trigger)

-### TriggerDestroyedReason

-- `destroyed` - the trigger was destroyed by some kind of in-game effect, like a Limited trigger being exhausted
-- `forced` - the trigger was forced to leave the game, without necessarily being destroyed, e.g. Clover turning Lucky Clover
-- `removed` - the trigger was manually removed by the player using the "Remove" button

-### TriggerSpawnEffect

-- `none` - trigger just appears
-- `sparkle` - stars appear around the trigger and a little chime plays
-- `smoke` - trigger appears with a puff of dust, similarly to how it appears when placed by the player.

 ## Godot

 ### Texture

 - `Texture` (`userdata`)

-An opaque userdata represented a Godot Texture.
+**As output _from_ the API**: An opaque userdata represented a Godot Texture.
 You can't do anything with it, other than pass it around.
+Look in the example mod to see how we repurpose a boon or trigger texture as an icon for our starter pack, e.g. `boons.zoo.texture`

+**As input _to_ the API**: Either:

+- An opaque userdata, as above
+- _or_ if you supply a `string`, the game will attempt to load an imagee from disk at that path.

 ### Vector2